Hochhaus Uptown München

 Hochhaus Uptown München (Munich Uptown Building) is a 146 m skyscraper in the Moosach district of Munich, Germany.
 The 38-storey tower is the tallest skyscraper in the city.

 The building's glass facade wraps the structure of the building like a tensioned membrane.
 Circular ventilation elements in the form of individually opening windows enable natural ventilation and provide a reference to the outside world by making the background noise noticeable even on the upper floors.

-The tower with 50200 m2 is flanked by four seven-storey buildings (approximately 8525 m2 each) referred to as "campus" which are connected by a transparent roof.
+The tower with 50200 m2 is flanked by four seven-storey buildings (approximately 8525 m2 each) joined together by a campus that has a transparent roof.
 A fifth building houses 139 apartments.

+Construction

+The Uptown München is a city block near the Olympiastadion but was conceived as a public transport connected self-contained town within the city of Munich.
+Within the agenda of sustainable urbanism the architects had to integrate the nearby Georg-Brauchle-Ring underground train station within the basement of the 38-floor tower.
+The signature tower was supplemented by four atrium buildings and a campus surrounded by landscaped public space.